neonnnnn/nimfm/README.md

 ### For `FieldAwareFactorizationMachine`
 For field-aware factorization machines, nimfm provides `CSRFieldDataset`, `CSCFieldDataset`, and procs for loading **[libffm](https://www.csie.ntu.edu.tw/~cjlin/libffm/) format** file as such datasets.
-Binary formats for field-aware datasets, `CSRFieldStreamDataset` and `CSCFieldStreamDataset`, are also supported.
+Binary formats for field-aware datasets, `StreamCSRFieldDataset` and `StreamCSCFieldDataset`, are also supported.
 Note that currently (version 0.3.0) nimfm provides no solver using `CSCFieldDataset`.

 ## Sparse regularizers